Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

 There is also a simple function called collision that checks whether a ball is touching a rectangle.
 This is used to check whether the ball touches the strikezone once it arrives at home plate, strike if it is touching, and ball otherwise.
 All credit goes to e-james, I used his answer on stackoverflow here: https://stackoverflow.com/questions/401847/circle-rectangle-collision-detection-intersection

-swing_start, high_swing_start and leg_kick: These functions will play the respective animations, switching the image to be displayed according to the time that has elapsed since the function was first called. swing_start plays the low swing animation, high_swing_start plays the high swing animation, and leg_kick plays the default animation if the player does not swing.
+**swing_start, high_swing_start and leg_kick**: These functions will play the respective animations, switching the image to be displayed according to the time that has elapsed since the function was first called. swing_start plays the low swing animation, high_swing_start plays the high swing animation, and leg_kick plays the default animation if the player does not swing.

-draw_inning_summary and main_menu: these are responsible for the summary screen and main menu.
+**draw_inning_summary and main_menu**: these are responsible for the summary screen and main menu.
 The text typing effect was implemented with the help of LeMaster Tech's great video: https://www.youtube.com/watch?v=DhK5P2bWznA.
 The buttons were also put in with help from Coding with Russ's nice tutorial: https://www.youtube.com/watch?v=G8MYGDf_9ho.

 simulate: This is the real meat of the matter of the game.
 It is responsible for the entire process of simulating the at-bat, including the pitcher's pitching motion, the batter's swing, the appearance of the ball as it moves towards home plate, and the management of all outcomes.
 A lot of variables here, so I will go through some of the more important ones.